foreign-exchange/journal/korean.md

 A running journal of reflections while learning/relearning Korean.

+### 2022 Jul 19

+- More thoughts on why language learning community is challenging
+  -  Appropriate mix of levels (otherwise blind leading the bling)
+  -  Connecting over more than just dogma (the challenge of communities built around language learning methods — the approach versus the goal)
+  -  Lack of accessible content in the domains, subcultures you care about

+### 2022 Jul 18
+- Getting into rhythm with iTalki tutors have been great.
+It's given me something interactive and something to look it forward to in a way that's more than just focusing on immersion on and input

 ### 2022 Jul 16

 - Finding / creating a (Korean language learning) community is hard.